JuliaArbTypes/ArbFloats.jl/README.md

 #### Conceptual Background

 `Transparency`: a desirable quality that may obtain in the presentation of numerical quantity.
-Where `transparency` exists, it may well not persist.
-A diminution of `transparency` increases `opacity`, and vice versa.
-Presentation of a floating point value either evinces `transparency` or furthers `opacity`.
+Where transparency exists, it may well not persist.
+A diminution of transparency increases `opacity`, and vice versa.
+Presentation of a floating point value either evinces transparency or furthers opacity.
-With `transparent` values, ‘looking at a value’ is ‘looking through to see the knowable value’.
-With `opaque` values, ‘looking at a value’ is ‘looking away from’ that.
-And it is that nonresponsive, nonparticipative engagement of cognitive attention that is the `opaqueness` underlying `opacity`.
+With transparent values, ‘looking at a value’ is ‘looking through to see the knowable value’.
+With opaque values, ‘looking at a value’ is ‘looking away from’ that.
+And it is that nonresponsive, nonparticipative engagement of cognitive attention that is the opaqueness underlying opacity.

-Presented with a `transparent` floating point value, the perceiver is become best informed.
+Presented with a transparent floating point value, the perceiver is become best informed.
 There is no other rendition of that floating point realization which is intrinsically more informing and none which relays the value of that floating point realization more accurately – none with fewer digits, none with more digits, none of greater magnitude, none of lesser magnitude.

-An `ArbFloat` is an extended precision float architected to evince `transparency`.
+An `ArbFloat` is an extended precision float architected to evince transparency.
 It informs without leading or misleading.
-An `ArbFloat`, when viewed, appears as an extended precision floating point value.
-When any of the exported arithmetic, elementary or special functions is applied to an `ArbFloat`, the value transforms as an extended precision floating point interval.
+An ArbFloat, when viewed, appears as an extended precision floating point value.
+When any of the exported arithmetic, elementary or special functions is applied to an ArbFloat, the value transforms as an extended precision floating point interval.